Achievable logoAchievable logo

 Figure 2.1.3 Difference quotient

-To get the instantaneous rate of change at x, we make the interval as small as possible by letting h→0, bringing (x+h) to x.
+To obtain the instantaneous rate of change at x, we make the interval as small as possible by letting h→0, bringing (x+h) to x.
 This results in the alternative limit definition of the derivative:

 Alternative definition of the derivative: